sourcegraph/about/handbook/product/deprecation_process.md

 Once you have the blog post, you should share it with the CE team by sharing the blog post in #CE.
 This gives the CE team context so they can support customers or do high touch outreach.

-You should also share the blog post in #dev-announce so the product and engineering teams are aware.
+You should also share the blog post in #general so all teams are aware of it.

 Answer any questions or concerns about the deprecation that teams may have.